tim-hub/techtim-astro-bento-portfolio/README.md

-# Bento Style's Astro Portfolio from TechTim
+# TechTim's Astro Portfolio in Bento Style

 This template helps you build a portfolio using Astro, Typescript, React, Tailwind CSS, and Shadcn UI.